ZoDIAC: Zoneout Dropout Injection Attention Calculation: Methodology

-With refined current attention calculation function denoted as RCA, past intensity value calculation function as PIV, input sequences (with positional encoding information added \cite{NIPS2017_7181}) transformed via linear layers into current query denoted as $Q_1$, past query as $Q_2$, key as $K$ and value as $V$, and element-wise multiplication as $\odot$, we define ZoDIAC (Figure \ref{fig2}(a)) as the following:
+With refined attention calculation function denoted as RA, intensity value calculation function as IV, input sequences (with positional encoding information added \cite{NIPS2017_7181}) transformed via linear layers into primary query denoted as $Q_1$, secondary query as $Q_2$, key as $K$ and value as $V$, and element-wise multiplication as $\odot$, we define ZoDIAC (Figure \ref{fig2}(a)) as the following:

 As briefly mentioned earlier, ZoDIAC is used inside a modified version of multi-head attention that can support ZoDIAC with necessary sources of information.
 This is further explained in detail in the following section.